ModischFabrications/CutSolver/README.md

 2. wait a while for dependencies to build...
 (1000s)
 3. Hope that everything works

+` docker run --rm -it -p 8000:80 $(docker build -q .)` is also useful to start a temporary container for testing.

 ### Push Production Docker Images

-Docker Hub Images should be updated automatically, but that doesn't work at the moment (see #44).
+Docker Hub Images should be updated automatically, but feel free to build yourself should everything else fail.
 Thankfully, local builds are easy with the modern `buildx` workflow.

 Installation of a multibuilder (once):